-At Level Legal, our most successful partners are those who bring us to the table early-on in a matter or investigation.
+At Level Legal, our most successful partners are those who bring us to the table early on in a matter or investigation.
 In doing so, we are best able to work in seamless coordination with our clients to produce a thorough review process and streamline bespoke workflows to ensure successful outcomes.
-When our expert teams can shape the best possible review project from end-to-end, we free up our clients to return their focus and valuable time on legal strategy.
+When our expert teams can shape the best possible review project from end-to-end, we free up our customers to return their focus and valuable time to legal strategy.

 What does it mean to be proactive in eDiscovery?

-For us (and our clients), it means to learn as much as we can about the data as quickly as possible.
+For us (and our customers), it means learning as much as we can about the data as quickly as possible.
 What is the volume?
 Who are the custodians?
-What are their roles; what types of documents do they typically create or manage, and what kinds of issues are often associated?
+What are their roles, what types of documents do they typically create or manage, and what kinds of issues are often associated?
 What types of data are collected, and where did the information come from, i.e., personal devices vs. corporate?
 What data can we reasonably quickly identify as likely to be irrelevant to the matter and mark for potential exclusion from the review?

 A mentor once told me that “knowledge is power.”
 This is especially true where eDiscovery, compliance, privacy, and investigations are concerned.
 Indeed, that is what we do at Level Legal.
 Our lawyers and technologists partner with law firms and corporations to help them understand their data more comprehensively.
 To marry that knowledge with an understanding of the unique issues and challenges of the matter or investigation at hand – including substantive legal issues, as well as budgets and deadlines – to identify a strategic plan that will get them through the data as quickly and efficiently as possible, without sacrificing quality.